rjsmith/hxzmq/README.md

 ## Introduction
 This repository provides C++ binding code that wraps the libzmq library API to create a Neko DLL file, hxzmq.ndll.
 The ndll is then accessed via the hxzmq org.zeromq package to expose the 0MQ API to haXe application code targetted at C++ or nekovm platforms.

-Also included is wrapper code around the [existing PHP ZeroMQ binding] [12], enabling haXe programs compiled for the PHP environment can slso make use of zeroMQ socket technology.
+Also included is wrapper code around the [existing PHP 0MQ binding] [12], enabling haXe programs compiled for the PHP environment can also make use of 0MQ socket technology.
 ### Background & Rationale
 haXe enables applications to be written in a single unified programming language that can then be executed on any combination of an ever-growing number of [target language platforms.]
 [6].
 It is quite possible to write back-end server code targetted at php or C++, with a rich internet application Flash or javascript front-end, plus an iPhone application (via the C++ target), all using a single shared haXe codebase.
 Code written using non-target specific APIs can be automatically re-used on any of these platforms, such as an application's internal domain model or framework code.
 Conditional compilation, together with many target - specific APIs contained in the [haXe standard library] [7], provides the opportunity to access platform-specific features, giving the best of both worlds.
 Most of the target platforms also support extending the standard capabilities by use of externs and Foreign Function Interface mechanisms; an ability which has been used to write hxzmq.  haXe is an [open source project] [7].